 - MIME attribute is “image/svg”.
 In case the MIME-type and the source image extension is different, the conversion ends with a warning (MIME is “image/svg”, but the image file’s extension is not svg)

-- The .svg image should be part of the library source, but not in the _images folder.
+- The .svg image should be part of the library source, but not in the folder of built-in images (xml source), outside folders containing libpartdata.xml (hsf source).

-- The conversion creates the .tiff counterparts of the .svg source images to the exact same location.
-The .svg source images are also copied to the binary library to a separate folder (_svg_source name extension), to support the source.xml to .gsm to reverse.xml comparison workflow.
+- The conversion creates the .tif counterparts of the .svg source images to the exact same location.
+The .svg source images are also copied to the binary library to a separate folder (external images to source_svg, built-in images to <libpartname>_svg_source), to support the source to .gsm to source comparison workflow.
 This extra folder can be avoided by the -excludesvg option of the LP_XMLConverter tool.
+Any kind of .svg to .tif conversion failure results in a warning or an error during library builds.